Fresno businesses prepare for shelter-in-place order to lift on Tuesday

 Restaurants were also given the green light to allow dine-in guests if they had a long list of protocols in place.

 "It's about time we reopen the economy and get things back to moving in a good direction.
-It was scary these past few months," said Fresno resident Andrew Hall.
+It was scary these past few months," Hall said.

 Several Fresno restaurants will reopen this week and the city of Fresno's shelter in place restrictions will lift at midnight.